cdslabamotong/CompetitiveCascade/readme.md

 # Algorithmic Analysis of Multi-Cascade Influence Maximization

-This page shows the accompany C++ code for online paper _[Algorithmic Analysis of Multi-Cascade Influence Maximization](https://arxiv.org/abs/1912.00272)_
+This page shows the accompany C++ code for paper *Algorithmic Analysis of Multi-Cascade Influence Maximization*

 ## Data Structure